Welcome to the AMS Parent Information Page

 How much will my child make per hour?

-New guards start out at $7.50 per hour and Head guards at $8.75 per hour.
-Each guard, both new guard and Head Guard, that works through the end of the season will be rewarded with a 50 cent for every hour worked bonus (must meet end of season hour requirements to qualify for finishing the season; see AMS Manual for specifics).
-Both are also eligible for an additional 50 cent for every hour worked bonus by meeting the standards in their AMS Manual and doing an excellent job consistently throughout the summer.
-In total, every guard is eligible for a $1.00 for every hour worked additional bonus (half of this for working through the entire season the other half earned through doing an exceptional job).
+New guards start out at $10.00 per hour and Head guards at $10.75 per hour.
+Each guard, both new guard and Head Guard, that works through the end of the season will be rewarded with a 30 cents for every hour worked bonus (must meet end of season hour requirements to qualify for finishing the season; see AMS Manual for specifics).
+Both are also eligible for an additional 50 cents for every hour worked bonus (Elite Lifeguard Bonus) by meeting the standards in their AMS Manual and doing an excellent job consistently throughout the summer.
+In total, every guard is eligible for a $.80 for every hour worked additional bonus (half of this for working through the entire season the other half earned through doing an exceptional job).

-In summary, a first year lifeguard can earn up to $9.50 per hour if they meet all requirements in the AMS manual.
+In summary, a first year lifeguard can earn up to $10.80 per hour / first year Head guard can earn up to $11.55 per hour, if they meet all requirements in the AMS manual.

 Are they guaranteed a bonus at the end of the season?

-Yes & No. Every lifeguard that works until the end of the season will be rewarded a bonus equaling 50 cents for every hour worked.
+Yes & No. Every lifeguard that works until the end of the season will be rewarded a bonus equaling 30 cents for every hour worked.
 Any lifeguard that quits, is let go, or does not work through the end of the season will not be rewarded with this first bonus.
-Each lifeguard working in September will also receive a premium pay raise for that season as a thank you for continuing to perform great work.
-Everyone is also eligible for the opportunity to earn an additional 50 cents for every hour worked bonus.
-This bonus is not guaranteed and is a reward for doing an amazing job and is based on several factors that we cover with all of our staff before the season begins.
+Everyone is also eligible for the opportunity to earn an additional 50 cents for every hour worked bonus (Elite Lifeguard Bonus).
+This bonus is not guaranteed and is a reward for doing an amazing job.
+It is based on several factors that we cover with all of our staff before the season begins.
 Bonus information is also contained in the AMS Manual provided at their 1st lifeguard sign up.

 How are they paid and how often?